 Depending upon the task for which the needle is intended, these may vary in composition, shape, length, placement, and size.

-Aside from the length and thickness of hand sewing needles types, there’s also construction to consider.
+Aside from the length and thickness of hand sewing needle types, there’s also construction to consider.
 Many needles for hand sewing are made of high-carbon steel that’s been plated with nickel to discourage corrosion.
 Others are plated in platinum, titanium alloy, or gold.
 Some are unplated stainless steel.
 Each type of hand sewing needle has its pros and cons.

 Gold-plated needles cost more, but they’re hypoallergenic.
 They’re also famous for moving through multiple layers of fabric like a hot knife through butter.
 Some needles feature just a gold-plated eye to help keep costs down while still offering most of the benefits of gold plating.